citp/privacy-policy-historical/e/ex/exc/exclusivelyweddings.com.md

 Eastern Time

 **By Fax:**
-Fax your questions or your order to us anytime at **336.275.4165**.
+Fax your questions or your order to us anytime at **336.389.5105**.
 Please include a phone number where we can reach you during business hours.

 **Email:**
 [service@exclusivelyweddings.com](mailto:service@exclusivelyweddings.com)

 **Write Us:**
 Exclusively Weddings
-1301 Carolina Street
+2305 Soabar Street
-Greensboro, NC 27401
+Greensboro, NC 27406